Symmetry restoration in mean-field approaches: Projection methods in simple nuclear models and ab initio calculations

-It is an interesting question, whether it is possible to define an intrinsic deformation for the exact wavefunctions in the laboratory frame obtained by configuration mixing calculations.
+It is an interesting question, whether it is possible to define an intrinsic deformation for the exact wavefunctions in the laboratory frame obtained by configuration-mixing calculations.
 In cases, where one finds good agreement between the projected states and the exact solution not only for the energy, but also for other operators, the projected mean field state is close to the exact solution and in such a case it is possible to define the intrinsic deformation of the exact wavefunction as the deformation of the intrinsic state in the projected theory.
 It turns out that in some cases the above mentioned calculations that the intrinsic deformation is not well determined, because the projected energy surfaces are very flat and the resulting projected wave functions are nearly identical, even if the intrinsic deformations are different.

-The Monte-Carlo Shell Model of the Tokyo group \cite{Otsuka2001_PPNP47-319} is able to answer the above question.
-In a fixed configuration space it provides an exact solution identical to the conventional calculations mixing spherical configurations in an oscillator basis.
-Using the Hubbard-Stratonovich transformation \cite{Hubbard59,Stratonovich1958_SovPhysDokl2-458} the Monte-Carlo Shell Model uses a linear combination of angular momentum and parity projected intrinsic wavefunctions
+The Monte-Carlo Shell Model of the Tokyo group \cite{Otsuka2001_PPNP47-319} (see also \citeasnoun{(Miz04)}) uses a fixed configuration space and it provides an exact solution identical to the conventional calculations mixing spherical configurations in an oscillator basis.
+Using the Hubbard-Stratonovich transformation \cite{Hubbard59,(Str58a)} the Monte-Carlo Shell Model uses a linear combination of angular-momentum and parity projected intrinsic wavefunctions